All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 The large building which until the early XIXth century was called Tempio della Pace is now thought to be a basilica built by Emperor/Usurper Maxentius in 306-312 and completed by Emperor Constantine.
 The actual Templum Pacis has been identified in the foundations of Monastero dei SS.
 Cosma e Damiano and some of its columns have been re-erected.

-The basilica was divided into three naves by eight gigantic pillars.
+The basilica was divided into three naves by four gigantic pillars.
 Each of them was decorated with a column.
 In 1613 the only standing column was removed by Pope Paul V who placed it opposite S. Maria Maggiore.
 The remaining part of the basilica corresponds to the northern nave, which included a side apse.

 (left) Maps highlighting the expansion of the Roman Empire on the back of Basilica di Massenzio; (right) detail of the vaults, with a pattern which can be noticed also in halls of the Baths of Diocletian; the coffered ceiling was a construction technique aimed at reducing the weight of the vault (see that of Pantheon)